80036nd/FutureRestore-Script/README.md

 Step 0.1) Download your SHSH blob from a SHSH Blobs saver

 Step 1) Download your iPSW and put it in the folder.
-Renanme the iPSW to restore.ipsw
+Rename the iPSW to restore.ipsw

 Step 2) Open terminal cd into the folder and then run chmod +x restore.sh